Berte Canutte Aarflot: Later life and death

 On 7 June 1816, Berte Canutte married Amund Knutsson Hovdenakk (1788-1860), son of farmer Knut Jonsson Hovdenakk (c.
 1734–1790) and his wife Mari Eliasdotter Mele (1744–1830).
 They maintained a farm at Årflot from 1819 to 1852, and together had seven children.
 The farm hosted gatherings for fellow Haugeans.
 In 1822, a visit with the lay minister Amund Knutsson Brekke (1776-1835) from the island of Gurskøya inspired Berte Canutte to remain a humble and loyal servant of Jesus Christ in her writing and speech.
 She continued with her spiritual writings throughout the remainder of her life.
-Berte Canutte Aarflot died of brain hemorrhage in 1859.
+Berte Canutte Aarflot died of brain haemorrhage in 1859.

 Bjørnstjerne Bjørnson wrote the following about her in Aftenbladet:

 This affectionate woman has lived for the edification of the many.
 Her deep, religious songs remain a treasure in every farmer's house from Trondheim to Bergen County; and have also traveled beyond the country and is being sung in the neighbouring countries.
 One might say about her, that few in this country have in a wide area contributed that much to the growth of religion as her.

 Legacy

-The Student Administration Building, with library and auditorium, at Volda University College is named Berte Kanutte Aarflot-bygg in her honor.
+The Student Administration Building, with library and auditorium, at Volda University College is named Berte Kanutte Aarflot-bygg in her honour.